wilderyns/wuu2/README.md

 Small application written in Go that uses APIs to see what you've been up to across TV, music, and games, returning it as a nicely accessible JSON.

 - Trakt: a single last watched movie or TV show.
-- World of Warcraft: character location and coordinates, inferring a character's online status depending on whether they've moved.
+- World of Warcraft: character location and coordinates, as well as avatar

-Planned:
+Planned Additions:
 - Apple Music: last song/album/artist listened to.
 - Steam: current game being played.
 - Spotify: last song/album/artist listened to.
+- Retroachievements: score and recent achievements.
+- Playstation Trophies: Current game being played, trophy count, recent trophies.
+- XBOX: Current game being played, achievements, gamerscore.

+Planned Additional Features
+- WoW: Return last played character on the account as opposed to a predefined character.
+- WoW: Return additional information like gold amount, achievements, pvp bracket, and mythic+ score

-All this data is returned in an easy to parse JSON object.
+- All this data is returned in an easy to parse JSON object.

 ## Run
 ```bash